Jesparzarom/Flask-Deta/docs/index.md

 <!----------------------------SPONSORSHIP----------------------------------->
-## Sponsor the Project
+## Support the Project
-If you find Deta-Flask valuable and want to contribute to its continued development and maintenance, consider sponsoring the project.
-Your sponsorship will help support the developers' efforts to enhance the library, fix issues, and add new features.
+If you value Deta-Flask and its continued growth, consider backing the project.
+Your support helps developers enhance the library, fix issues, and add features.

-By sponsoring Deta-Flask, you ensure that it remains a reliable and powerful tool for integrating DetaSpace's collections functionalities with Flask.
+By backing Deta-Flask, you ensure a reliable tool for integrating DetaSpace's functionalities with Flask.

-Your support is greatly appreciated and will contribute to the success and sustainability of the project.
-Together, we can make Deta-Flask even better!
+Your support is appreciated and fuels the project's success.
+Together, we can enhance Deta-Flask further!

 <!----------------------------LOGO----------------------------------->